- How does Resin differ from other application servers?

 - Proxy cache – Faster application performance is possible with Java caching by saving the results of long calculations and reducing database load and application response time

 What is Resin’s licensing model?

 Resin offers a straightforward licensing model; one license covers all components of the Resin architecture.
-For pricing, refer to our [price list]
+For pricing, refer to our price list.

-Is their support for Resin?
+Is there support for Resin?

 Free community support is available at the Resin Google Groups.

 Paid enterprise support and services are available through Caucho Support and Services.

 How does Resin’s performance compare to other solutions?